helm/charts/stable/influxdb/README.md

 ### From < 1.0.0 To >= 1.0.0

 Values `.Values.config.bind_address` and `.Values.exposeRpc` no longer exist.
 They have been replaced with `.Values.config.rpc.bind_address` and `.Values.config.rpc.enabled` respectively.
 Please adjust your values file accordingly.

+### From < 1.5.0 to >= 2.0.0

+The Kubernetes API change to support 1.160 may not be backwards compatible and may require the chare to be uninstalled in order to upgrade.
+See [this issue](https://github.com/helm/helm/issues/6583) for some background.